 1. A Meal Delivery Kit

-With dining out happening less frequently these days, you and your friends might be feeling cooking fatigue, tired of the same old recipe week after week.
+You and you friends might be feeling cooking fatigue and are tired of the same old recipe week after week.
 Give the gift of a meal-delivery kit, like Blue Apron, allowing the recipient to make home-cooked yet out-of-the-ordinary meals.
 Typically, these meals can be made in under 30 minutes and are great for busy families.

 2. New Cookware